alexuribarri/alexuribarri/builder/drafts/index/index.md

 ## What's next?

 Next most important update will be the image management.
-I still don't know how to implement this in a reasonably authmated fashon, but this is a priority.
+I still don't know how to implement this in a reasonably automated fashion, but this is a priority.
 An image is better than 100 words!